vrosu/thingworx-opcua-dotnetsdk-edge/README.md

 The reads and writes are explicit (blocking) and they use the synchronous API (readValue and write methods) of OPC UA .NET library.
 The functionalities have been tested with the Kepware's OPC UA server.

 # How to use:
- 1.  **Install** Microsoft Visual Studio Community 2022 (64-bit) (the example was built with Version 17.13.5, but it is expected that future versions of Visual Studio will be able to open it) and the ThingWorx Edge .NET SDK 5.9.0
+ 1.  **Install** Microsoft Visual Studio Community 2022 (64-bit) (the example was built with Version 17.13.5) and the ThingWorx Edge .NET SDK 5.9.0
+ 2.  **Open** the OPCUASolution.sln file in Visual Studio Community.
+ 3.  **Remove** the existing thingworx-dotnet-common.dll (since that points to a relative path) and re-add it by right-clicking on Dependencies, Add COM Reference, Go to the Browse Tab and select the thingworx-dotnet-common.dll from its installation path, typically "Program Files (x86)\tw-dotnet-sdk\thingworx-dotnet-common.dll"
- 2. **Click on Debug / OPCUA Debug Properties and modify the command line argument values to fit your ThingWorx server**:
+ 4. **Click on Debug / OPCUA Debug Properties and modify the command line parameter values to match your ThingWorx server**:
    The parameters below are: h = server hostname, p = port, k = application key
    example: -h xxyyzz.portal.ptc.io -p 443 -k 1111111-1111-1111-1111-123891209831
- 3. **Create in ThingWorx Composer a Remote Thing with name "OPCUAClient1**"
+ 5. **Create in ThingWorx Composer a Remote Thing with name "OPCUAClient1**"
- 4. **Start** the Debug configuration SDK implementation
+ 6. **Start** the Debug configuration SDK implementation
- 5. Go to ThingWorx Composer and **map the remote services below**:
+ 7. Go to ThingWorx Composer and **map the remote services below**:

 ![image](https://github.com/user-attachments/assets/89f72c57-3129-4066-864a-2aa97e48faa4)